rbunson/ng-form-builder/README.md

 ng-form-builder
 ===============

-Set of Angularjs directives to build data entry forms w/validation using metadata.
+Set of Angularjs directives, and demo app, to build data entry forms w/validation using metadata.
 Striving to minimize the amount of markup, while retaining the inherent flexibility and power of Angularjs.

 By taking a relatively extreme approach toward the DRY (don't repeat yourself) principle, we can
 - enable application developers to take more of a what, rather than how, approach toward markup